padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 5, Click **CONFIRM** to confirm your registration of Earth Engine account.
-When you click CONFIRM Google may request (via another page) to agree to [Terms of Service}](https://explorer.earthengine.google.com/terms).
+When you click **CONFIRM** Google may request (via another page) you agree to [Terms of Service}](https://explorer.earthengine.google.com/terms).
 This must be completed for your Earth Engine account to be active and valid.